Manipulations Swarm Control

 • The portion moved away must make a Q, so destroy all but one QC.
 But you may want to leave two:

 • When one QC is left, there is a risk that it dies.
 This is unlikely.
-If two remain, they may swarm on the first Q. However, if two QC are close together on a comb, and they look the same age, leaving two is less risky.
+If two remain, there is a significant risk that they swarm on the first Q. However, if two QC are close together on a comb, and they look the same age, leaving two is less risky.

 • Received wisdom is that you leave a fat larva rather than a closed QC.
 The reasoning is misty.
 It may: